Implementation details

 Implementation

-This parallel engine is responsible of queuing and executing the partitioned tasks.
+This parallel engine is responsible for queuing and executing the partitioned tasks.
 The library relies on heuristics to determine the ideal partition size based on feedback from the previously executed tasks.

 Partition size estimation

-The partition size is being determined by the library by probing the execution of the function on some range of partition sizes.
+Parfun determines the best partition size for parallelization by testing the function on a range of partition sizes.
 This is called the learning phase.

 ../_images/partition_size_estimator_graph_1.png

-We observe that the relative processing speed (i.e., the time to process one dataset row) drops dramatically with greater partition sizes, but stabilizes around a partition size of about 3000 (graph is log scale).
+We observe that the relative processing speed (i.e., the time to process one dataset row) drops dramatically as partition size increases, but stabilizes around a partition size of about 3000 (graph is log scale).
 This tells us that smaller partition sizes cause too much overhead (code initialization, input preprocessing …), while partition sizes above a few thousands do not significantly reduce the overhead.

 Mathematically, we could fit a linear function f(partition_size) = α + β / partition_size, where α would be the time it takes to process one row, and β the function scheduling and initialization duration: